-Griffith University offers an almost inexhaustible list of areas of study, including animation, criminology, marketing, and sports physiotherapy.
-Criminology majors may be especially interested in Griffith University's program in justice administration.
-Numerous cultural and sporting clubs and societies are available, as well as facilities for tennis, squash, basketball, track and field, weights, gym and aerobic training, and swimming.
+A large university located just south of Brisbane on Australia's Eastern Coast, Griffiths University hosts many areas of study, including animation, criminology, marketing, and sports physiotherapy.
+Criminology majors may be especially interested in Griffith University's program in Justice Administration.
+Students attending classes at the Gold Coast campus will stay in apartments.
+Students attending the Nathan and Mt.
+Gravatt campuses will live in university residences.
+The Residents' Student Associations organize social, sporting, and cultural activities.
+All rooms are single occupancy study-bedrooms.
+Students have a choice of fully catered accommodation (with meals) or apartments with kitchens to prepare food independently.
+Numerous cultural and sporting clubs and societies available, as well as facilities for tennis, squash, basketball, track and field, weights, gym and aerobic training, and swimming.